 📚 Recommended Books for Deeper Learning

-For those who want to deepen their understanding of this article’s content, here are books I’ve actually read and found useful.
+For those who want to deepen their understanding of this article, here are books I’ve actually read and found useful.

 1. Practical Introduction to Chat Systems Using ChatGPT/LangChain